 Dr. Fraser will play a leading role in building the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center.
 He will lead an integrated team that includes cardiologists, pediatric heart surgeons, anesthesiologists, and critical care providers.

 “This is an important alignment of vision and support from Dell Med and Dell Children’s.
 The strength of the UT System presents almost limitless collaborative research and educational opportunities, creating powerful platforms to take on tough problems,” Fraser said.

 “The Dell Children’s pediatric heart surgery program has grown tremendously since its inception in 1988, and Dr. Fraser will build upon this excellent foundation and accelerate our progress on the path to becoming one of the top pediatric cardiovascular centers in the nation,” said Craig Cordola, president and chief executive officer of Ascension Texas, which includes Dell Children’s.
 “As a result, more infants, children and adolescents diagnosed with congenital and acquired heart conditions will be able to receive the most advanced evidence-based care close to home and family.”

 Dr. Fraser plans to teach students at Dell Medical School and continue his research, which focuses on surgical outcomes and quality, circulatory support, brain protection and bioengineering as a way to correct congenital heart defects.
 He studies neurological outcomes after heart surgery in children as well.

-“Not only is Chuck one of the country’s top surgeons, he’s constantly pushing the threshold for improving the systems of care,” said Clay Johnston, M.D., Ph.D. and dean of Dell Med.
+“Not only is Chuck one of the country’s top surgeons, he’s constantly pushing the threshold for improving the systems of care,” said Clay Johnston, MD, PhD, who serves as the Dean of the Dell Medical School.
 “That makes him a perfect fit for the work that the medical school and our partners are doing to improve health in Austin and Central Texas.”